Diegopie/The-Smartest-Among-Us-Refactor/README.md

 - Create a mySQL database named quizapp
 - run server.js in a node environment to create all the necessary SQL tables

 Next is setting up the global quizzes.
 I plan to change this in the [future](#Future-Development), but to use the globally accessible quizzes we first need to create a user in the db, known as global, then create the quizzes using this first user as the creator.
 It's not very efficient but it allows us to write global leaderboards to the server and do server-side updates to the quizzes.
-I do all this in [Postman](https://www.postman.com/downloads/)
+I do all this in [Postman](https://www.postman.com/downloads/).
+Make sure you change the password! 😅

 - To create the initial, global user, make a POST request to localhost:8080/api/user with raw JSON.
 The needed JSON can be found in db/seeds/user.json